Cassava Bingo Sites

-Ignite is a Dragonfish powered bingo network based around the very well known Costa Bingo.
-Sadly it is not what it once was and there have been no new bingo sites on Ignite since the launch of Bringo Bingo in 2017.
+Ignite was a Dragonfish powered bingo network based around the very well known Costa Bingo.
+Sadly it went into a decline and there were no new bingo sites launched on Ignite after the launch of Bringo Bingo in 2017.

-The reason for this is threefold.
+The reason for this was threefold.
 Firstly, the UK Gambling Commission working with the Advertising Standards Authority announced a crackdown on the use of imagery that might appeal to children.
 This was a major problem for Ignite as it meant that the design of pretty well every single one of their sites was going to have to be seriously watered down to remove all the cute cartoon characters which were one of their USPs.

 Secondly, the POCT2 tax on bonuses which came in on 1st August 2017 made the generous Ignite welcome offers too expensive; most of the no deposit bonuses were removed in January 2018 and in June 2018 all their deposit bonus offers changed to a free bingo tickets offer which wasn’t popular with players.
-For 2022, they have returned to a more conventional bingo bonus welcome offer which is giving them a new lease on life.
+In 20212, they returned to a more conventional bingo bonus welcome offer which gave them a new lease on life but was probably too little too late.

-Thirdly, in early 2019 the entire network was bought by 888 – who own so many Dragonfish powered bingo sites already that there is little incentive for them to launch any new ones.
+Thirdly, in early 2019 the entire network was bought by 888 – who owned so many Dragonfish powered bingo sites already that there was little incentive for them to launch any new ones.
+Once Broadway Gaming’s purchase of all of these sites (along with the Dragonfish bingo software itself) was complete, they started closing some of the less popular ones.